ksallberg/brunhilde/README.md

 ![alt tag](static/brunhilde.jpg)

-brunhilde is a minimal Erlang/OTP web server, ideal for rapid prototyping and hackathons/coding competitions.
-It is designed to be as simple as possible, so that it can quickly be modified or debugged.
+brunhilde is a minimal Erlang/OTP web server, designed for rapid prototyping and hackathons/coding competitions.
+As simple as possible, so that it can quickly be modified or debugged.
 It is not designed to provide high performance or be used in production.

+#News:
+Version 1.5.4 supports TLS (for HTTPS).

 #Dependencies:
 * rebar3 (https://www.rebar3.org/)